bpierre/blo/README.md

 ### Can it be used to generate other types of identicons?

-blo only focuses on the Ethereum identicons algorithm but you can use it with any data, just prefix it with `0x` to fulfill the expected `Address` type if you are using TypeScript.
+blo only focuses on the Ethereum identicons algorithm but you can use it with any string.

 ### Why is it named blo?